Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Trainability Enhancement

 In previous works, the initial parameters are usually drawn independently and identically from a uniform distribution over an entire period $[-\pi, \pi]$, and the $N$-qubit local observable is always chosen as a simple Pauli string, for instance, $Z_{1}Z_{2}$.
-For example, under a PQC similar to ours, \cite{McClean2018} demonstrated that a BP occurs even when the depth $L$ is a modest linear function, that is, $L=10N$, and the exponential decay cannot be circumvented for any polynomial sum of these local operators.
-For the simple observable $Z_{1}Z_{2}$, \cite{Haug2021c} numerically showed that the trainability can be improved if each parameter is randomly chosen from $[-a\pi, a\pi]$.
+Under a PQC similar to ours, Ref.~\cite{McClean2018} demonstrated that a BP occurs even when the depth $L$ is a modest linear function, that is, $L=10N$, and the exponential decay cannot be circumvented for any polynomial sum of these local operators.
+For the simple observable $Z_{1}Z_{2}$, Ref.~\cite{Haug2021c} numerically showed that the trainability can be improved if each parameter is randomly chosen from $[-a\pi, a\pi]$.
 The satisfying value of $a$ was identified by searching from $10^{-10}$ to $1$ via simulations.

-In this work, we consider a general Hamiltonian in the form of Eq.~\eqref{generalH}, where the number of individual terms in the summation can be arbitrary, including one.
-For the complex objective, we propose a reduced-domain parameter initialization strategy, in which each parameter is independently and uniformly chosen from a reduced interval $[-a\pi,a\pi]$, where the hyperparameter $a$ is depth-dependent and will be given in the following theorems.
+In this work, we consider a general Hamiltonian in the form of Eq.~\eqref{generalH}, where the number of individual terms in the summation can be arbitrary.
+For the complex objective function, we propose a reduced-domain parameter initialization strategy, in which each parameter is independently and uniformly chosen from a reduced interval $[-a\pi,a\pi]$, where the hyperparameter $a$ is depth-dependent and will be given in the following theorems.
+Importantly, there is no constraint on the parameters' domain during the optimization process.
+That is, the variational parameters are free to leave their initial reduced-domains as guided by the negative gradient to minimize the objective function.